Skip to main content

 Data Protections beyond HIPAA

-What about that fall outside of HIPAA’s direct oversight, such as those offered directly by an employer or through a direct-to-consumer wellness app?
+What about wellness programs that fall outside of HIPAA’s direct oversight, such as those offered directly by an employer or through a direct-to-consumer wellness app?
 Here, the privacy landscape becomes a patchwork of other regulations.

 The California Consumer Privacy Act (CCPA) and Europe’s General Data Protection Regulation (GDPR) are two prominent examples of laws that grant consumers rights over their personal data, which can include health information.
 These regulations often require clear privacy policies and explicit user consent for data collection and processing.

 For instance, Google’s Health App Policy requires apps to provide comprehensive privacy notices and, in some cases, obtain specific consent for health-related research.
-This demonstrates a broader trend toward holding all collectors of to a higher standard of transparency and user control, even if they are not HIPAA-covered entities.
+This demonstrates a broader trend toward holding all collectors of health data to a higher standard of transparency and user control, even if they are not HIPAA-covered entities.

 The following table outlines the primary legal frameworks and their general applicability, illustrating the tiered nature of health data protection.